strexx/Ultimate-Frisbee-App/README_fons.md

 #### Array functions
 - Manipulate arrays with underscore functions like ``._filter`` and ``._map``.

+This filter function will search for records with a specific date and returns these records in an array.

 ```
 // Filter on today's date
 var matchesToday = matches._filter(function(obj) {